akashsharma077/Akash_profile/README.md

 * In this project we will perform exploratory data analysis on haberman’s data set which is available on kaggle.
 * We will use python for data analysis here.
 * The data set contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago’s Billings Hospital on the survival of patients who had undergone   surgery for breast cancer.

+# [PROJECT 3 : Salary Prediction System : Project Overview]
+* In this project we will build a salary prediction system using Machine Learning.
+* The language we will use is Python.
+* The Machine Learning algorithm we will apply is Linear Regression.